shreyashankar/gpt3-sandbox/docs/getting-started.md

 `python path_to_file.py`

 in your shell.
-A web app should pop up in your browser in a few seconds, and you should be able to interact with your primed model!
+A web app should pop up in your browser in a few seconds, and you should be able to interact with your primed model.
+Please open any issues if you have questions!